axch/adaptive-plot/README.md

 (gnuplot-histogram-alist alist ...)
 - TODO Maybe unrelease this and keep it in my own files?
-- I think this is implementable in terms of gnuplot-plot-alist now, using the gnuplot-prefix argument
+- I think this is implementable in terms of gnuplot-alist now, using the gnuplot-prefix argument